Economic variable selection

 \section{Abstract}

-Regression plays a key role in many research areas and its variable selection is a classic and major problem.
-This study emphasizes cost of predictors to be purchased for future use, when we select a subset of them.
-Its economic aspect is naturally formalized by the decision-theoretic approach.
-In addition, two Bayesian approaches are proposed to address uncertainty about model parameters and models: the restricted and extended approaches, which lead us to rethink about model averaging.
-From objective, rule-based, or robust Bayes point of view, the former is preferred.
-Proposed method is applied to three popular datasets for illustration.
+Regression plays a central role in the discipline of Statistics and is the primary analytic technique in many research areas.
+Variable selection is a classic and major problem for regression.
+This study emphasizes the economic aspect of variable selection.
+The problem is formulated in terms of the cost of predictors to be purchased for future use: only the subset of covariates used in the model will need to be purchased.
+This leads to a decision-theoretic formulation of the variable selection problems that includes the cost of predictors as well as their effect.
+We adopt a Bayesian perspective and propose two approaches to address uncertainty about model and model parameters.
+These approaches, termed the restricted and extended approaches, lead us to rethink model averaging.
+From objective or robust Bayes point of view, the former is preferred.
+The proposed method is applied to three popular datasets for illustration.

 \textit{Keywords: } Decision-theoretic approach; Model averaging; Objective Bayes.

 \spacingset#1{ } \spacingset{1} \spacingset{1.45}